Universal characterization of Efimovian $D^0 nn$ System via Faddeev Techniques: Numerical implementation of Faddeev equations

+where $W_j=W(q^\prime_j)$ are {\it weight factors} associated with the quadrature points $q^{\prime}_j$.
+Here, ${\mathcal K}_{(n)}$ denotes the S-wave projected interaction kernel with a freely propagating neutron exchanged between the two spin-doublet $D^0n$-dimer fields [see Eqs.~\eqref{eq:OPE}] with renormalized dressed propagator $S^R_d$ [see Eqs.~\eqref{eq:dimeron_prop1} and \eqref{eq:dimeron_prop2}].
+It is then a straightforward numerical task to determine the $2N$ dimensional eigenvector $ $ corresponding to the eigenvalue $\lambda=1$.
+As depicted in Fig.~\ref{fig:FD_Fn}, the solutions to the spectator functions are shown for selected cutoff values, $\Lambda_{\rm reg}=\Lambda^{(n)}_{\rm reg}$, corresponding to vanishing three-body coupling $g_3(\Lambda^{(n)}_{\rm reg})=0$ (i.e., at the $n^{th}$ zero of the RG limit cycle), with an input trimer neutron separation energy, $S_n=0.1$~MeV.
+In particular, to obtain unique solutions of the linear homogeneous equations, we impose the normalization condition $F_D(q=0)=1$.
+As expected, the spectator functions display the characteristic oscillatory behavior modulated by a $1/q$ falloff.
+Furthermore, the results show negligible regulator dependence, indicating that the solutions are effectively renormalized at the zeros of the RG limit cycle.

+In addition, Fig.~\ref{fig:FD_Fn} presents a comparison with the results obtained in our so-called ``extended'' ZCL scenario.
+For this purpose, we choose the largest of the above cutoff values, for which the differences between the two scenarios can be most clearly resolved.
+In this case, the renormalized di-neutron and $D^0n$-dimer propagators, $iS^R_{n,d}$, are effectively modified by logarithmic contributions governed by the range-like parameters $\rho_s \sim 1/M_n$ and $\rho_d \sim 1/(2\mu_{nn})$ (see the discussion in the main text, Sec.~\ref{sec:2.2}).
+Evidently, such leading order range-like corrections produce hardly any noticeable change in the spectator functions, with little or no sensitivity to the range parameters.

-Furthermore, for the purpose of evaluating the three-body wavefunctions, Eqs.~\eqref{eq:Psi_n_pq} and \eqref{eq:Psi_D_pq}, it is required that the solutions to the spectator functions $F_n$ and $F_D$ be evaluated at shifted values of the off-shell relative momentum $q^\prime=\Pi^\prime$ [see Eqs.~\eqref{eq:Pi_momenta_nn}, \eqref{eq:Pi_momenta_nD}, and \eqref{eq:Pi_momenta_Dn}].
-For this purpose, we use interpolated values of these functions which are easily obtained {\it via} a {\it cubic spline} interpolation algorithm of the form:
+Furthermore, for the purpose of evaluating the three-body wave functions $\Psi_{n,D}$, Eq.~\eqref{eq:Psi_nD_pq}, it is required to evaluate the spectator functions at shifted values of the off-shell relative three-momentum $q^\prime=\Pi^\prime$ [see Eq.~\eqref{eq:Pi_momenta_Dn}].
+To this end, we use interpolated values of these functions as obtained {\it via} a {\it cubic spline} interpolating algorithm of the form:

-where ${\mathcal S}_j$ are the spline elements evaluated at the desired momentum $q^\prime=\Pi^\prime$.
-Likewise, the spline interpolator is needed for evaluating the matter density from factors at the shifted values of the momentum transfer $p \to |{\bf p} - {\bf k}|$ or $q\to |{\bf q} - {\bf k}|$, [see Eqs.~\eqref{eq:one-body_FF} and \eqref{eq:two-body_FF_nD_nn}].
+where ${\mathcal S}_j$ are the spline elements evaluated at the desired momentum, $q^\prime=\Pi^\prime$.
+Likewise, the spline interpolator is needed for evaluating the matter density from factors, Eqs.~\eqref{eq:one-body_FF} and \eqref{eq:two-body_FF_nD_nn}, at the shifted values of the momentum transfer $p \to |{\bf p} - {\bf k}|$ and $q\to |{\bf q} - {\bf k}|$.